L00NEY9/class.lua/README.md

 # OOP For lua
 ### How it work?
 To create a class, you just need to call the "class" function and pass the constructor function to it.
-Unlike the standard approach, in your constructor function you only need to register all the fields as if you declare them in global scope.
+Unlike the standard approach, in your constructor function you only need to register all the fields (global — private, local — public).
 OOP.lua intercepts changes to the global scope and writes them to the prototype of the class
 ### Examples
 #### Simple example
 ```lua